r-mccarty/tremor-dashboard/memory-bank/activeContext.md

 ## Current Work Focus
 - **Memory Bank Maintenance**: Keeping the Memory Bank documentation up-to-date with recent changes
+- **Landing Page Implementation**: Creating a public-facing landing page for the application
 - **Font System Enhancement**: Adding and configuring additional font options for the dashboard
 - **UI Enhancement**: Adding a hero section with a globe visualization to the overview page

 ## Recent Changes
+- **Landing Page Implementation**:
+  - Created a new landing page at `src/app/page.tsx` that serves as the entry point for the application
+  - Modified `next.config.mjs` to remove the redirect from the root path (/) to /overview
+  - Updated the root layout in `src/app/layout.tsx` to conditionally render the sidebar based on the current path
+  - Implemented landing page with a hero section, features section, and call-to-action
+  - Used Tailwind CSS for styling following the project's conventions
+  - Incorporated Remix icons from the existing project design system
 - Created Memory Bank directory and initial documentation files:
   - `projectbrief.md`: Defined core project requirements and goals
   - `productContext.md`: Documented why the project exists and problems it solves